 The frame also features Cervélo’s signature BBRight asymmetrical bottom bracket and lightweight, compression-moulded carbon dropouts.

-The tyres are 23mm tyres Conti Grand Sports – at this high price, these really are underwhelming and I would expect GP4000s and probably a 23mm tyre fitted up front for aero gains and a 25mm on the rear for comfort and traction.
+The tyres are 23mm tyres Conti Grand Sports – at this high price I would expect GP4000s and probably a 23mm tyre fitted up front for aero gains and a 25mm on the rear for comfort and traction.

 In fact, I’ve no doubt these tyres play into the rigidity of the Cervélo’s ride with the unforgiving compound, and I’ve previously had to swap them off a Cervélo R5, and found that once replaced the bike’s ride quality improved significantly.
 It’s an underwhelming choice considering the price of both bikes.

 Watch: Which pro has the fastest bike 2